farahsamat/dnc/README.md

 TRAINING

-We vectorize our pre-processed text inputs using [word embedding method](https://arxiv.org/abs/1301.3781) (Mikolov et al., 2013) and split the data into 9:1 training to test set ratio.
+We use [spaCy](https://spacy.io/) library that applies [GloVe](https://nlp.stanford.edu/projects/glove/) to vectorize our pre-processed text inputs.
+We split the data into 9:1 training to test set ratio.
 Each input is now represented by a vector of size (128, 1).

 Using batches of size one, the model is trained with gradient descent where cost, the difference between the predicted label and the true label is minimized (LeCun, Bengio & Hinton, 2015) through back propagation (Rumelhart, Hinton & Williams, 1986).
 We use sigmoid cross entropy activation function since our labels are binary.
 The model parameters are optimized using RMS Prop Optimizer (Ruder, 2017, Dauphin et al. 2015) with learning rate = 0.001 and momentum = 0.9.
 <br></br>